any2cards/d2e/README.md

-# D2e
+# Descent Second Edition (D2E)

-An easy-to-use collection of data and images from [D2e: Descent 2nd Edition](https://www.fantasyflightgames.com/en/products/descent-journeys-in-the-dark-second-edition/) by [Fantasy Flight Games](http://fantasyflightgames.com/).
+An easy-to-use collection of data and images from [Descent 2nd Edition](https://www.fantasyflightgames.com/en/products/descent-journeys-in-the-dark-second-edition/) by [Fantasy Flight Games](http://fantasyflightgames.com/).

 ## What's included

+This repository contains data and images for the following components:

+- advanced-quests
+- agendas*
+- agents
+- allies
+- ally-skills
+- city-event-decks
+- class-familiars
+- class-items
+- class-skills
+- conditions
+- corrupt-citizens
+- familiars
+- heroes
+- hybrid-class-skills
+- lieutenants
+- monster-activations*
+- monsters
+- overlord-decks
+- perils*
+- plot-decks
+- relics
+- round-summary*
+- rumors
+- search-deck
+- secret-rooms
+- shop-items
+- statuses*
+- tainted
+- traps*
+- travel-event-decks
+- turn-summary

+** The items listed above with a post-pended asterisk are from Community Driven Content **

-There are two top-level directories; `data` and `images`.
+There are four top-level directories: `data` , `images` , `images-orig` ,and `xwc`.

 ### data

-The `data` folder contains all D2e data; advanced-quests, allies, classes, conditions, familiars, heroes, monsters, lieutenants, items, overlord-decks, etc.
+The `data` folder contains all D2e Card Viewer data in JSON format.

 ### images

-The `images` folder contains images for each of the above data cards.
+The `images` folder contains D2e Card Viewer images for each of the above data components.

+### images.orig

+The `images.orig` folder contains the original D2e Card Viewer images for each of the above data components.
+It is used for comparison purposes to the images in the `images` folder.

+### xwc

+The `xwc` folder contains all of the files that power the D2e Card Viewer Chrome Extension/Firefox Add-On.

 ## Usage

 You can use this data to build your own apps, etc.

-The easiest way to do this is via [Bower](http://bower.io/), [NPM](https://www.npmjs.com/package/d2e) or as a [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules#Starting-with-Submodules):
+The easiest way to do this is via [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules#Starting-with-Submodules):

-* Bower: `bower install d2e`
-* NPM: `npm install d2e`
 * Git submodule: `git submodule add https://github.com/any2cards/d2e.git`

 ## Bugs / Issues